nikitagorelovreki/reki/packages/persistence/README.md

-# @cuis/persistence
+# @reki/persistence

-Data persistence layer for the CUIS system using PostgreSQL and Knex.js.
+Data persistence layer for the Reki system using PostgreSQL and Knex.js.

 ## Overview